DOGE28/Zerto-Upgrade-Tutorial/README.md

 However, if you have a team of individuals that frequently access the ZVM, you may want to consider integrating your authentication system.
 This tutorial will provide instructions on how to integrate Active Directory, but you will need to consult the Zerto documentation if you have a different system.

+The next section, however, is necessary reading for any organization.

 ### Admin Permissions

-Before we go over AD integration, we must first ensure that the preconfigured Admin account has the right permissions to upgrade the ZVM.
+Before we proceed, we must first ensure that the preconfigured Admin account has the right permissions to upgrade the ZVM.
 This does not always come included as part of the installation process.

 Go to https<span>://ZVM-IP</span>/auth in your web browser and authenticate as the admin user.
 You will be required to change the password if you have not been to this page already.